adamghill/unsuckjs.com/README.md

-# unsuckjs.com
+# unsuckjs.com / unsuckcss.com

-Progressively enhance HTML with lightweight JavaScript libraries.
+Progressively enhance HTML with lightweight JavaScript/CSS libraries.
 No build tools and no compiling necessary.
 Most libraries should be 10 KB or less (minified).

 ## 🤨 Why?